 The Dementia Live Experience

-Every 67 seconds, someone in the United States develops Alzheimer’s disease, the most common form of dementia.
-Today there are approximately 220,000 Illinois Seniors living with Alzheimer’s.
-Sadly, Alzheimer’s and other forms of dementia are the sixth leading cause of death in Illinois.
-Some individuals are in the early stage of the disease, and their families are still recovering from the shock of the diagnosis.
-Other individuals have been struggling with the disease for years, and their family members are exhausted and feel powerless to halt or slow the march of the disease.
-To help family members and caregivers we are offering the Dementia Live™ Experience.
+Historically someone in the United States develops Alzheimer’s disease every minute.
+The most common form of dementia, Alzheimer's, affects hundreds of thousands of Illinois seniors.
+Sadly, Alzheimer’s and other forms of dementia are one of the leading causes of death in Illinois.
+Some people are in the early stage of the disease, and their families are still recovering from the shock of the diagnosis.
+Other people have been struggling with the disease for years, and their family members are exhausted and feel powerless to halt or slow the march of the disease.

 Dementia Live is an experiential sensitivity training for care providers, hospitals, community organizations and others who are caring for individuals with Alzheimer's or other forms of dementia.
 Participants are outfitted with specialized gear and are given a series of specific tasks to perform in the "Experience area."
 Following the interactive simulation, participants meet with an AGE-u-cate® to help them further understand what a person who lives with dementia experiences daily.